Prerelease:Animal Crossing: New Horizons

 - The same white simple wooden fence from the earlier screenshots can be seen at the end of the trailer, except with a more similar look to the wood fences in the final game.

 April 26, 2021

-An update post published on April 26, 2021 had a screenshot featured a house style that didn't exist prior to the 2.0 update in November.
-It was soon replaced with another screenshot, and on the Japanese version of the site, an apology was given.
+An update post on April 26, 2021 included a screenshot of a house style that would be added in November's 2.0 update.
+It was soon replaced with another screenshot, and an apology was posted on the Japanese version of the site.